Professional Reviews

 What is the best VPN with an ad blocker?

-Private Internet Access is hands-down the top VPN with an ad blocker on the market in 2023.
-MACE is PIA’s ad and malware blocker — it removes almost all ads (including pop-up and banner ads), blocks all trackers, and stops you from visiting sites that may contain malware.
+Private Internet Access is hands-down the top VPN with an ad blocker on the market in 2024.
+Its ad blocker removes almost all ads (including pop-up and banner ads), blocks all trackers, and stops you from visiting sites that may contain malware.

 Do all VPNs block ads?